DaddyRead: read aloud preschool picture books

 highly recommended

 A clever little mouse escapes from various predators by convincing them that a creature (that Mouse invented ), the Gruffalo, is nearby.
-What a surprise Mouse has when he actually meats a real Gruffalo.
+What a surprise Mouse has when he actually meets a real Gruffalo.
 This book is one of the best rhyming books that I have read in a long time: when a good poetry tells an interesting story, you can't really go wrong reading this book.

 The Old House